CHINA CRISIS – RELEASE INT. PETITION CALLS FOR REPEAL OF TOUGH ANTI-RELIGION LAWS

 A delegation from Release International prayed on the street close to the embassy where the Chinese flag was flying.
 Chinese officials had refused Release’s request for an appointment with the ambassador to explain their concerns.

-And when Release tried to hand in the petition calling for change, the Embassy would not take it – on grounds of security.
+And when Release tried to hand in the petition of over 10,000 names calling for change, the Embassy would not take it – on grounds of security.
 Release was asked to post the petition instead.

 ‘And that we will,’ says Release spokesman, Tom Hardie.
 ‘We will make sure that China receives every single signature.
 They need to understand the depth of the feeling of Christians in the UK who will not stand by silently and let the persecution continue.’